 Substance abuse is a big issue.
 According to the Surgeon General, “In 2015, 66.7 million people in the United States reported binge drinking in the past month and 27.1 million people were current users of illicit drugs or misused prescription drugs.”1 Alcohol and other drugs affect impulse control, motor function, reflexes, judgment, and decision making.

-But behind the issue are millions of real people like Teresa D., Mercedes and Frank A. Moms and dads and sons and daughters who, despite all the pain and suffering drug abuse causes, continue to use, abuse and spiral into addiction.
+But behind the issue are millions of real people like Teresa D., Mercedes and Frank A. of heroes in Recovery.
+Moms and dads and sons and daughters who, despite all the pain and suffering drug abuse causes, continue to use, abuse and spiral into addiction.
 It’s no surprise that there are many drug-related accidents, injuries, and deaths each year.

 Drugs, Driving, and Accidents

 Drugs alter brain chemistry.
 They impair cognitive and physical abilities.
 This makes combining drugs or alcohol and driving particularly dangerous.